-Ananya loves being around all bodies of water, large or small.
-If given her way, she would spend her time hiking, rock-climbing, and growing a garden of daisies and lilies with her two very spoiled cats.
+Ananya loves being around all bodies of water, large or small, despite her fear of drowning.
+If given her way, she would spend her time installing a fountain in front of her house and growing a garden of daisies and lilies with her three very spoiled cats.
 For now, however, she settles with doing yoga in her front lawn every Saturday and swimming at the Aquatic Center in CRCE (it has palm trees!).

-When not working on the Humans in Nature project or in the Culture and Family Life Lab, Ananya can be found studying in the main quad or “chilling” by the Alumni fountain, right through the Hallene Gateway on the UIUC campus.
+When not doing readings or grading assignments in her office in Davenport Hall, Ananya can be found studying in the main quad or “chilling” by the Alumni fountain, right through the Hallene Gateway on the UIUC campus.

 #GetOutside #IntersectionalFeminist #RefugeesWelcome